WAN v MPLS

 MPLS – Multi-Protocol Label Switching – is a simple, cost effective way of linking sites, or creating a Wide Area Network.
 The key difference with a traditional WAN is that an MPLS solution uses connections into a single providers core network, and the provider manages the links between each site and the core.
 Internet access and management is also provided centrally.
 The key advantages are simplicity, flexibility and control, and lower costs overall.
 New sites can be added (or sites removed) without having to re-configure the WAN as a whole.

 Standard and MPLS WANs can use a variety of different circuits to build the network.
 This allows you to use the circuit that is the correct speed and budget at each individual site.

-Circuit types that can be used for all types of WANs include:
+Circuits that can be used for all types of WANs:

 With all WANs it is important to consider the upstream (sending speeds) as well as the downstream speed.
 The other key factor is circuit quality & throughput.
 Ethernet circuits are the highest quality Internet circuits in the UK, and offer far higher throughput than DSL circuits that may have a higher headline speed.

 There are a number of different resilience options, depending on the type of circuit, including: